djrobstep/sqlakeyset/README.rst

     :alt: conda-forge
     :target: https://anaconda.org/conda-forge/sqlakeyset

-sqlakeyset implements keyset-based paging for SQLAlchemy (both ORM and core). **Now with full SQLAlchemy 2 support!**
+sqlakeyset implements keyset-based paging for SQLAlchemy (both ORM and core). **Now with full SQLAlchemy 2 support and type hints!**

 This library is tested with PostgreSQL, MariaDB/MySQL and SQLite.
 It should work with many other SQLAlchemy-supported databases, too; but caveat emptor - you should verify the results are correct.